-a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents \boxtimes of the state?
+Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes

-The areas around the proposed project alignment are not being used for the recovery of mineral resources and are not designated by the General Plan or other local, state or federal land use plan for mineral resources recovery; therefore, the project would not result in the loss of mineral resources.
+The areas around the proposed project alignment are not being used for the recovery of mineral resources and are not designed by the General Plan or other local, state or federal land use plan for mineral resources recovery; therefore, the project would not result in the loss of mineral resources.

-b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land \boxtimes use plan?
+b) Result in the loss of availability of a

+locally important mineral resource recovery site delineated on a local \square

+general plan, specific plan or other land

+use plan?